nicolasjweber/KIT-Auto-Login/README.md

 ## Installation

-Latest version of the addon can be downloaded [here](https://github.com/nicolasjweber/KIT-Auto-Login/releases/latest).
+Latest version of the addon can be downloaded [on AMO](https://addons.mozilla.org/de/firefox/addon/kit-auto-login/).
+Additionally, individual releases will be uploaded here on GitHub as well.

 ## Contributing